The Banking Regulation Review: International Initiatives

 Detailed rules set out the contribution that third-party minority interests in group companies can make towards consolidated capital.

 ii Grandfathering of existing capital instruments

 The Basel III agreement included a detailed approach to the grandfathering of existing instruments.
-It should be noted that the approach to grandfathering in the European Union under the Capital Requirements Regulation5 is different.
+It should be noted that the approach to grandfathering in the EU under the Capital Requirements Regulation5 is different.
 Under Basel III:

-- capital instruments that no longer qualify as non-common equity Tier 1 or Tier 2 capital under Basel III are being phased out over a 10-year period that started on 1 January 2013.
-The base is fixed at the nominal amount outstanding on 1 January 2013.
-The level of recognition was capped at 90 per cent on 1 January 2013, and is being reduced by 10 percentage points in each subsequent year.
-Recognition of such capital instruments will be fully phased out by 1 January 2022; and
+- capital instruments that no longer qualified as Tier 1 or Tier 2 capital under Basel III are phased out over a 10-year period that started on 1 January 2013.
+Recognition of such capital instruments will be fully eliminated by 1 January 2022.

 iii Deductions from capital